Josh Tenorio: Career

-Lieutenant Governor
+Lieutenant governor

-Campaign for Lieutenant Governor
+Campaign for lieutenant governor

 In February 2017, Bank of Guam President Lourdes A. Leon Guerrero officially announced her bid to be the next Governor of Guam.
 The former senator selected Tenorio to be her running mate in the Democratic primaries.
 They beat three other tickets (the Aguon/Limtiaco ticket, the Gutierrez/Bordallo ticket, and the Rodriguez/Cruz ticket) with 32% of the primary vote to become the official nominees.

 On November 6, 2018, Lou Leon Guerrero was elected as Guam's first female governor and Tenorio as the first openly gay Lieutenant Governor after defeating the Tenorio/Ada Ticket in the general election with 50.7% of the vote.

 As Lt.
 Governor, Tenorio's focus remains on criminal justice improvements and the expansion of evidence based programs in the corrections and mental health systems.
 This includes an aggressive policy agenda to expand drug treatment programs, reduce youth detentions, and address racial disparities in the justice system.

 Tenorio has also led efforts to improve Guam's public infrastructure and regulatory systems.
 He has statutory oversight over the expenditure of federal entitlements and competitive grant funds.

+2026 campaign for governor

+Tenorio filed his gubernatorial candidacy paperwork in December 2023 to succeed Leon Guerrero in the 2026 election.
+The Pacific Daily News reports that other potential Democratic candidates include Speaker of the Guam Legislature Therese M. Terlaje, Guam senator Joe S. San Agustin, and former senator Dennis Rodriguez.